by Karen L. Hudson

 I talked to a lady (who shall remain nameless) who works in a jewelry boutique at a local mall.
 She said that she has been doing piercings there now for about 6 months.
 Her “training” took all of 2 weeks, which consisted of watching others and practicing on a teddy bear. (huh?)
 Although she claims that in the time she has been piercing she has only gotten one complaint, that does not mean this procedure is entirely safe.

 The first concern when it comes to piercing is sterilization.
 Any kind of procedure which involves contact with blood or bodily fluids requires strict adherence to cross-contamination prevention.
-Piercing guns are usually made with plastic and cannot be sterilized in an autoclave.
+Piercing guns are usually made of plastic and cannot be sterilized in an autoclave.
 Sure, they wipe it with alcohol or antiseptic in between uses, but how sterile is that?
-It is not unreasonable to guess that in a 2-week training course, these mall piercists are not being taught about infection control and blood-borne pathogens.
+It is not unreasonable to guess that in a 2-week training course, these mall piercers are not being taught about infection control and blood-borne pathogens.
 A quick wipe with a sterile pad is not effective in removing disease-carrying blood.

 Some will argue that the piercing gun never comes in contact directly with the customer’s skin.
-This might be true, but the piercers hands do – if they touch the customers skin and then touch the gun, the gun is now contaminated.
+This might be true, but the piercers hands do – if they touch the customers’ skin and then touch the gun, the gun is now contaminated.
 Period.
 And when the gun drives the stud through the flesh, if the skin starts to bleed there is no way of knowing whether or not tiny particles of blood could have been dispersed into the air contaminating everything around it.

 But Doesn’t The Gun Hurt Less?